gifshelf/ac_project/app/iOS/InstaNRoll/tips/tip_01/index.md

-# A short guide about CinnaRoll's usage
+# A Brief Guide to Using CinnaRoll

-This App is mainly for `Instagram` posting horizontal scrolling long image.
-With all kinds of photo devices, even cell phones, the resolution of photos taken nowadays has become higher, and when enlarging images on Retina screen devices, they are generally in the acceptable and spreadable range of sharpness.
-This leaves a lot of room for decomposition and post-cropping of photos.
+CinnaRoll is designed primarily for posting horizontal scrolling long images on `Instagram`.
+With the high resolution of photos taken by modern devices, including smartphones, images remain sharp even when enlarged on Retina screen devices.
+This high quality allows for extensive photo decomposition and post-cropping.

-On `Instagram`, posting `1:1` or `4:5` ratio photos can make good use of the post space, however, if posting `5:4` and `40:21` ratio horizontal wide images, the screen utilization will be very low.
-When you want to show more details in non-landscape photos, or make interesting compositions, cutting a horizontal image into multiple smaller images is a good way.
-Indeed, some users do this way.
-When I search for the question *"How to make a seamless Instagram panorama"*, there are a lot of good tutorials, but they are all about `Photoshop` that the process is tedious and uncommon, and most importantly you have to use a personal computer to do it.
+While posting photos in `1:1` or `4:5` ratios utilizes Instagram's space well, using `5:4` or `40:21` ratios for horizontal wide images results in low screen utilization.
+For showcasing more details in non-landscape photos or creating interesting compositions, slicing a horizontal image into multiple smaller images is an effective approach.
+Many users already do this.
+Searching for "How to make a seamless Instagram panorama" yields many tutorials, but they mostly involve the tedious process of using `Photoshop` on a personal computer.

-Ta-da!
-With `CinnaRoll` you can forget about these worries.
-Take a look at the following small examples:
+Enter `CinnaRoll` – the solution to these challenges.
+Let's walk through a few simple examples:

 ---

-## Rebounding is my world
+## Rebounding is My World

-Open the original image to be sliced
+Open the original image to be sliced:

 ![01](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMG_9385.jpg)

-The original setting was to crop it into two photos at a 1:1 ratio.
-This photo already looks good in two slices, but for a larger display area, try a single 4:5 ratio here.
+The initial plan was to crop it into two 1:1 ratio photos.
+This photo looks great in two slices, but for a larger display area, let's try a single 4:5 ratio.

 ![02](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMG_9393_en.jpg)

-There is a piece in the bottom center that is not needed for the composition, so move it out of the way.
+Remove any unnecessary parts from the composition.

 ![03](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMG_9387.jpg)

-Finally, tap the angle rotation button and check the accuracy of the horizontal line.
+Finally, tap the angle rotation button to ensure the horizontal line is accurate.

 ![04](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMG_9398.jpg)

-OK, Tap the Next button to finish~
+OK, tap the Next button to finish.

 ![05](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMB_A7uiS6.GIF)

 ---

 ## Sunset at Jingshan Park

-The same process, so simple.
+Follow the same simple process.

 ![06](https://gifshelf.github.io/ac_project/app/iOS/InstaNRoll/tips/tip_01/images/IMG_184.jpg)